Harley Wallen: Life and career

-Harley was born in Sweden and started training in martial arts when he was 7 years old.
+Wallen was born in Sweden and started training in martial arts when he was seven years old.
 He had his first opportunity in acting as a dancer at the Swedish television program Solstollarna.
 He later moved to the United States to pursue his career in acting.
 He is the founder of Painted Creek Productions.
 He is married to actress Kaiti Wallen.